rgpihlstrom/Project3/README.md

 <br/>

 ## Business Results/ Recommendations
 As stated above the goal of the project was three fold.
-I have outlined and summarized results below
+I have outlined and summarized the results of each area of interest below:

 <h3>1.
 Top Features Associated with Non Churn vs. Churn:</h3>
 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/MostImportantFeatures1.png" />

 ### Observations:
-- Type of Contract – 89% of churning customers are in Month-to-Month Contracts.
+- Type of Contract – 89% of churning customers are in Month-to-Month contracts.
-- Months with Telco – 75% of churn is occurring within 29 months of becoming a customer.
+- Months with Telco – 75% of churn is occurring within 29 months of becoming a Telco customer.
-- Type of Internet Service – 66% of churners are participating in our Fiber Optics internet service.
+- Type of Internet Service – 66% of churners are participating in the Fiber Optics Internet Service.
 - Monthly Bill – Median monthly bill for churners is 25% higher than non-churners.

 Together these factors were identified by the model as 5 most predictive of churn.
+To view a list of all the features used to develop this model see appendix in the pdf stored in this directory.

 <h2>2.
 Current Features/ Services Ability to Prevent Churn:</h2>